 When exploration of crude oil, coal mining occurs and burning of fossil fuels there is an increase in atmospheric carbon which is higher than natural sedimentation of Carbon as observed in industrialized nations.
-In the last two and a half centuries, the concentration of Co2 in the atmosphere has increased by one third.
-Ecosystems which were a net source of Co2 during the 19th and 20th centuries have become a net carbon sink as observed recently.
+In the last two and a half centuries, the concentration of CO2 in the atmosphere has increased by one third.
+Ecosystems which were a net source of CO2 during the 19th and 20th centuries have become a net carbon sink as observed recently.

 The total amount of nitrogen made available to organisms by human activities has greatly increased, especially since 1950 because of the use of synthetic fertilizers.
 Human activities are now responsible for most nitrogen made available than all natural sources combined.
-For there to be a perfect system a balance between Co2 intake by plants and O2 must be at equilibrium suitable to maintain a stable system which is never the case.
+For there to be a perfect system a balance between CO2 intake by plants and O2 must be at equilibrium suitable to maintain a stable system which is never the case.
 Fossil fuel combustion and all other industrial actions releases about 7 billion tons of Carbon which is higher than carbon released by vegetation, also nitrogen released has had a sharp rise beginning in the 1990’s due to man’s effect.

-The industrialization drive of these cities round the world often affects the ecosystems for example during deforestation there is a transfer of carbon from biomass into the atmosphere, with immediate impacts being reduction in biodiversity and an increase in global warming.
-Atmospheric carbon amounts are extremely higher than it where in the early sixties.
+The industrialization drive of cities round the world often affects the environment and natural ecosystems, for example during deforestation there is a transfer of carbon from biomass into the atmosphere, with immediate impacts being reduction in biodiversity and an increase in global warming.
+According to online essay helper, atmospheric carbon amounts are extremely higher than it where in the early sixties.

 A country could cut its forests and deplete its aquatic life, and this would show only as a positive gain to the economy but a huge loss of capital assets.
 If the full economic importance of ecosystems were taken into consideration in decision-making, their degradation could be significantly reduced or totally reversed.
 In my home country of Nigeria, poverty is the main gain of industrialization because a lot of this people survive on their immediate ecosystem for food and sales of food and livestock as well as grazing and hunting.